Charles L. Weltner: Record on civil rights

+Retirement

 In 1966, Weltner refused to run for re-election when the state Democratic Party demanded that he sign a loyalty oath that would have required him to support Lester Maddox, an ardent segregationist who was running for governor against a Republican U.S. representative, Howard Callaway.
 In a speech, Weltner said, "I love the Congress, but I will give up my office before I give up my principles."
 No other had taken the loyalty oath so literally.
 Weltner described Maddox as "the very symbol of violence and repression".
 Nevertheless, Maddox was chosen governor by the state legislature as a result of a general election impasse with Callaway and former Governor Ellis Arnall, who received critical votes as a write-in candidate.
 Maddox ridiculed Weltner for abandoning the House race: "Anyone who would give up his seat in Congress is sick".

 Conversely, both U.S. Senator Robert F. Kennedy and civil rights movement leader Martin Luther King Jr., hailed Weltner's courage for rejecting Maddox.
 The Macon Telegraph decreed Weltner "a public servant greatly to be admired".
 The Savannah Morning News termed Weltner "a man of principle" but repudiated his "foolhardy liberalism".

 Callaway expressed "amusement" over the "foolish" loyalty oath and questioned whether Weltner withdrew from the race because he feared the Republican Fletcher Thompson, a state senator from Atlanta, would unseat him.
 Later Callaway referred to his House colleague Weltner as "courageous", but Weltner dismissed Southern Republicans at that time as "Dixiecrats in button-down shirts".
 Weltner said Callaway viewed Georgia as "a giant company store".

+Campaign to regain seat

 Weltner tried to regain his seat in 1968 on the Humphrey-Muskie ticket but lost to his Republican successor, Fletcher Thompson.
-In 1973, Weltner ran for mayor of Atlanta but finished third behind Jewish incumbent Sam Massell and the eventual winner, Vice Mayor Maynard Jackson, an African American.
+He was defeated 55.6%–44.4%.
+In 1973, Weltner ran for mayor of Atlanta but finished third behind incumbent Sam Massell and the eventual winner, Vice Mayor Maynard Jackson.

 Judicial career

 After leaving politics, Weltner continued his legal career, first as a judge in the Fulton County Superior Court from 1976 to 1981 and then serving as an associate justice of the Supreme Court of Georgia from 1981 to 1992.
-In June 1992, he was elected as chief justice of that body by his fellow justices, and he served in that role until his death in Atlanta on August 31, 1992, of esophageal cancer that had been diagnosed two years earlier.
+He was appointed to the Supreme Court by Governor George Busbee in October 1981, to succeed retired Justice Hiram K. Undercofler.
+In June 1992, Weltner was elected as chief justice of that body by his fellow justices, and he served in that role until his death in Atlanta on August 31, 1992, of esophageal cancer that had been diagnosed two years earlier.